Celebrate Everyday of Your Life

 The media is partially to blame for this.
-There are so many reality shows that portray people leading glamorous, exciting lives with little more to do than decide which party they should attend or which outfit they should wear.
-Most viewers do not realize that these shows are in fact, scripted.
-In other words….fake.
-The more we watch them the more we begin to feel that our own lives do not measure up.
-We feel like we have to look like they look or have what they have before we can really enjoy ourselves.
+They bombard us with magazines filled with images of people airbrushed to perfection, television ads that show us all the things we “must have” in order to be happy, and reality shows that portray people leading glamorous, exciting lives with little more to do than to decide which party they should attend.
+Very little of what is presented to us is reflective of real life, but it has the power to make us believe that our own lives do not measure up.
+We feel as though we have to look like they look or have what they have before we can really enjoy ourselves.
 We have bought into an illusion.

-These shows are not reflective of real life at all.
-Real life is what happens to you everyday.
+Real life is what happens to us every day.
 It is the struggles, the victories, the laughter, the tears, the good times, the bad times, and all the in-between times stitched together that make up the fabric of our lives.
 It has nothing to do with how much we have or how good we look; it is about what we do with what we have, and how much we appreciate the time we have been given.
-Are we making the best of our lives everyday?
+Are we making the best of our lives every day?
+Are we challenging ourselves enough, or are we stuck in a rut?
 Are we finding things to celebrate, even on days when things don’t turn out as we would like?
-Are we challenging ourselves enough, or are we stuck in a rut?
-Everyday that we are alive is an opportunity to be extraordinary.

 “Life should not be a journey to the grave with the intention of arriving safely in a attractive and well preserved body, but rather to skid in sideways, chocolate in one hand, wine in the other, body thoroughly used up, totally worn out, and loudly proclaiming “Wow!
 What a Ride!”